Step Children And Your Will

 You don’t need to do anything to make sure that your step-child gets nothing through your Will.
 If you don’t use your Will to leave anything to him or her, then he or she will get nothing.

 However, be aware that your step-child could end up with some of your estate via your spouse or partner.
 If you are married or partnered to your step-child’s parent, you will probably leave a large portion of your estate to your spouse or partner.
 After your death, your spouse or partner inherits your estate and they will then be free to give whatever they want from the proceeds of your estate to any step-child.
 In this way, your step child could end up with the proceeds from your Will that you leave to your spouse or partner.
-This scenario also holds true if you’re married and don’t have a Will, as under the laws of intestacy everything that you own will go to your spouse and children and they are then able to give whatever they wish to your step-child.
+This scenario also holds true if you’re married and don’t have a Will, as under the laws of intestacy everything that you own will go to your spouse and children and they are then able to give whatever they wish to your step-child

 How To Ensure Your Step-Children Receive An Inheritance